groonga/groonga/doc/source/reference/tokenizers.rst

 ``TokenBigramSplitSymbolAlphaDigit`` is similar to :ref:`token-bigram`.
-The difference between them is symbol, alphabet and digit handling. ``TokenBigramSplitSymbolAlphaDigit`` tokenizes symbols, alphabets and digits by bigram tokenize method:
+The difference between them is symbol, alphabet and digit handling. ``TokenBigramSplitSymbolAlphaDigit`` tokenizes symbols, alphabets and digits by bigram tokenize method.
+It means that all characters are tokenized by bigram tokenize method:

 .. groonga-command
 .. include:: ../example/reference/tokenizers/token-bigram-split-symbol-alpha-digit-with-normalizer.log